Global Conservation Force is dedicated to saving wildlife from extinction through education, anti-poaching and conservation efforts.

 Awareness and Education – Without the knowledge of the issues and the correct way to approach solving each problem the rest of the World cant get involved.
 We understand that there are many problems in the world but this is where we focus on the human element of the issue.
 Educating local communities on sustainable eco-tourism and the value of wildlife is just as important as talking to high school and college students, in the US, about the poaching crisis wildlife is facing.

 On the ground action – our staff and president Mike Veale actively work on wildlife problems, in situ, to gain the real insight from the places that are in trouble.
 Mike spends part of his year working with Anti Poaching units on wildlife protection details and wildlife law enforcement.
-This is vital to ensure that the gear is getting to the correct place, the gear is appropriate and useable for the region and that it is worth continuing to supply the gear, equipment or new technology.

 Founded by Mike Veale in 2014, Global Conservation Force is dedicated to saving endangered species and protecting habitats.